nattadasu/ryuuRyuusei/README.md

 while it keeping simple and easy to use, also respecting users under GDPR, CCPA/CPRA, and other privacy laws.

+The underlying bot frameworks are kinda heavily-typed, so it's might be a bit resilient to breaking changes, even with 3rd party API wrappers that were written in-house.

 By inviting this bot to your server or using it, you agree to the [Privacy Policy](PRIVACY.md) and [Terms of Service](TERMS_OF_SERVICE.md).